 There was not enough evidence to prove that the company intentionally had lax safety requirements, he said.

-In 2010, Imperial paid more than $6 million in fines relating to safety violations at the Georgia refinery and its plant at Gramercy, Louisiana.
+In 2010, Imperial Sugar Co. paid more than $6 million in fines relating to safety violations at the Georgia refinery and its plant at Gramercy, Louisiana.
 It originally faced investigations by the US Chemical Safety Board, the Occupational Health and Safety Administration (OSHA) and the Bureau of Alcohol Tobacco and Firearms.

 The dust explosion on February 7, 2008, was caused by an accumulation of sugar dust on surfaces within the Port Wentworth plant, killing 14 and injuring a further 36, some seriously.